TDT4290-SDG-Ontology/SDG-ontology-visualizer/README.md

 2. Copy the `frontend/.env.example`-file, and rename the copy `.env`

-3. In `frontend/`, run `docker-compose up`
+3. In `frontend/`, run `docker-compose up --build`

-4. The app should now be accesible at https://localhost:5000
+4. The app should now be accesible at https://localhost